 Of course, not getting enough sleep has a knock-on effect on every part of a child's life, and can lead to poor engagement and concentration at school and being moodier and less co-operative at home.
 The link between sleep and mental health is very closely tied.
 Almost every child I see in my practice, who is experiencing anxiety or depression, also has poor sleep or sleep issues.

-Sleep problems also can affect friendships.
+Sleep problems can also affect friendships.
 I know many children who turn down invitations for sleepovers or refuse to have friends over to sleep, because it means letting on that they need Mum or Dad to sit with them every night.

-For parents, normal evenings become a thing of the past as Mum or Dad, or both, take it in turns to sit with their child until they fall asleep.
-Evenings out become impossible as parents become locked in the bedtime routine and find it difficult to ask a babysitter to look after the children while they’re out.
+Normal evenings become a thing of the past as Mum or Dad, or both, take it in turns to sit with their child until they fall asleep.
+Evenings out become impossible as parents become locked in the bedtime routine and find it difficult to ask a babysitter to look after the children while they're out.

 Until sleep issues are sorted out, normal family life is put on hold.
 Everyone is tired and everyone suffers.